mukhtar-github/Google-Project-Management-Certificate/index.md

 Hey again, let's begin with two quick questions.
 What do you know about culture, and how do you define culture?
 When I hear the term culture, the first things that come to mind are things like languages, food, clothing, and types of dress.
 It's important to note that there are other, maybe less obvious, but just as impactful parts of culture like beliefs, traditions, and customs.
 When we learn about someone's culture, we gain a much deeper insight and more complete picture into who they are and how they navigate the world.
 The same can be true for organizations.
 An organization's culture provides context and acts as a guide for what their people value, how they operate on a daily basis, how they relate to one another, and how they can be expected to perform.
 There are many ways to define organizational culture.
 Some definitions emphasize teamwork and innovation, while others focus on attention to detail and achievement.
 Entire thesis papers, workshops, and conferences are dedicated to defining and analyzing organizational culture.
 We only have a few minutes here, so I'll do my best to sum it up.
 Organizational culture is in part the values employees share, as well as the organization's values, mission, history, and so on.
 In other words, organizational culture can be thought of as the company's personality.
 Understanding an organization's culture will help you navigate your team more effectively toward achieving the project's goal.
 It also impacts the way you plan your project.
 You'll need to be familiar with an organization's culture, so that you can minimize conflict and complete the project with as much support and harmony as possible.
 An organization's mission and values can provide clues to its culture.
 If you can demonstrate how the project supports the company's mission or how the project aligns with the company's values, you'll have more support from executives and stakeholders to get the approvals and resources you need.
 Pay attention to what leaders in the organization value when conducting business.
 Does the management team care about speed over perfection?
 How do people within the organization make decisions?
 Do they thoroughly examine every option for every decision?
 This will help inform which values are the most important to them and how you can approach your decision-making.
 If you're ever stuck in your project and need guidance about making a certain decision, or are unsure how to communicate with someone in the organization, reviewing the mission and values may help direct you toward the right way to handle that situation.
 Here's an example.: if the company values stability and user feedback, it might encourage expanding the project timeline to allow for testing and then making decisions based on those testing results.
 If the company values innovation and revenue growth, it might encourage a shorter timeline to get the product out faster, and taking some risks to try out new ideas.
 As a project manager, when you understand the different types of values, and what to prioritize, you'll have an idea of how you can better prepare for conversations within the organization.
 Ideally, you'll want to have a good sense of an organization's culture before you start the first phase of your project.
 If you are interviewing for a project management position, asking about the culture is a great way to get more information about the company.
 It also shows the interviewer that you're knowledgeable about the impact culture can have on a project.
 To help you gain a better sense of an organization's culture, consider the following questions.
 How do people prefer to communicate?
 Is it primarily through scheduled meetings, via email, over the phone?
 How are decisions made, majority vote or top down approvals?
 What kinds of rituals are in place when someone new comes to the office?
 Are they taken out to lunch, given a tour of the building or introduced to the staff?
 How are projects typically run?
 Do they prefer a Classic, do they prefer Matrix, or some other style of project management?
 And finally, what kinds of practices, behaviors, and values are reflected by the people in the organization?
 Is overtime or weekend work an expectation?
 Are there company sanctioned social events?
 Finding out what the company values, will tell you a lot about the culture.
 And how to handle communication, manage expectations, and identify potential conflicts as you work through your project.
 Once you begin working on a project, here are some ways to navigate company culture that will help you get the most out of your team, and ensure that your project is supported.
 As I just discussed, make sure to ask questions.
 As you observe the culture, try asking your peers what they think is going well and what they would change.
 Your peers may have the same opinion as you, and if not you may learn something new you didn't learn in the interview process.
 Either way, you'll be in a better place to assess risk, adjust your current project, or be more prepared for projects in the future.
 It's also a good idea to make observations.
 It's important to understand how things work, and what people like and respect about the company's culture.
 When working in different geographies, it's also important to be aware of established customs, like bowing, shaking hands, or wearing head coverings.
 This will help you gain understanding and form respectful relationships.
 Lastly, it's important to understand your impact.
 Be aware of your role as a change agent.
 A change agent is someone who helps the organization transform by focusing on improving organizational effectiveness and development.
 You and your project will most likely affect the organization in some way.
 Sometimes just the presence of a project manager creates changes in the office environment or employee dynamics.
 If your project requires major changes that the organization must adapt to, be mindful of how extreme those changes could be and seek feedback and approval early on.
 The company may not agree with certain kinds of changes that don't seem to fall in line with their mission, vision, or culture.
 It's important to recognize the limits or boundaries of changes to implement and understand what would be the most beneficial for the project and the company overall.
 As you can see, organizational culture has a strong influence over how decisions are made about the project.
 The way an organization is structured usually influences the type of culture that exists.
 So it's important to consider both structure and culture when planning and carrying out your project.
 Coming up, we'll talk about the way your project can create change in the workplace and how to get stakeholders and employees on board with implementing your project.

+### Learning about an organization’s culture

+It is important to learn about the culture of the organization where you work or want to work.
+Understanding the company’s culture can help you navigate your team through a project.
+Consider this quote from Peter Drucker, an expert on management: ”Culture eats strategy for breakfast.”
+Drucker is implying that the culture of a company always influences its success, regardless of how effective the company’s business model may be.
+Organizational culture is critical to the health of a company, the people who work there, and the customers it serves.

+**The importance of organizational culture**

+- **Identity:** An organization’s culture defines its identity.
+Its identity essentially describes the way the company conducts business, both internally and externally.
+A company’s values and organizational culture go hand-in-hand; its values are part of its identity.
+You can almost think of an organization’s culture as its personality.
+That is why it is important to learn your company’s (or target company’s) mission and value statements.
+The mission and value statements will help you understand why the company exists and will give you insight into what the company believes in and how it will behave.

+- **People:** Strong, positive organizational culture helps retain a company’s best employees.
+People who feel valued, engaged, and challenged are more likely to give their best and want to drive for success.
+An organization’s culture can help keep talented employees at a company, and it can attract great people too!
+On the other hand, a toxic culture can have the opposite effect.
+It is important to find an organization with a culture that fits your personality.
+One way to find out more about an organization's culture is to talk to the people who work there.
+You can also take note of the current employees’ attire, expressions, and overall behavior.

+- **Processes:** Organizational culture can have direct impacts on a company's processes, and ultimately, its productivity.
+The organization’s culture is instilled throughout the company—from its employees to how its employees do their job.
+For example, a company that values feedback and employee involvement might have that reflected in their processes by including many opportunities for employees to comment.
+By allowing employees to feel their voices are heard, this company is adhering to its culture.

+**Understanding an organization’s culture**

+As a project manager, it is important to understand your company’s culture, especially because it could affect the projects you work on.
+Some aspects of an organization’s culture that are directly related to how you will manage projects are communication, decision-making, rituals, previous management styles, and values.
+To learn more about a company’s culture and how it applies to you as a project manager, you can:

+**Ask questions**

+You can learn about an organization's culture by asking questions of management and peers.
+It can be helpful to ask these questions in the interview phase to better understand the company’s culture before accepting a position.
+You might want to ask questions about:

+**Atmosphere**

+- What is the company’s dress code?

+- How do people typically share credit at this company?

+- Is risk-taking encouraged, and what happens when people fail?

+- How do managers support and motivate their team?

+- How do people in this role interact with customers and users?

+- When and how do team members give feedback to one another?

+- What are some workplace traditions?

+- What are some of the ways the company celebrates success?

+**Policies**

+- What are the policies around sick days and vacation?

+- Does the company allow for employee flexibility (e.g., working from home, flexible working hours)?

+- What policies are in place that support employees sharing their identity in the workplace?

+**Processes**

+- What is the company’s onboarding process?

+- How do employees measure the impact of their work?

+**Values**

+- What are the company’s mission and value statements?

+- How might the person in this role contribute to the organization’s mission?

+- How does the organization support professional development and career growth?

+**Listen to people’s stories**

+Listening to what current employees have to say and how they portray the company will give you great insight.

+- What were employees' experiences with similar projects in the past?

+- What can they tell you about key stakeholders and customers?

+**Take note of company rituals**

+Rituals can be powerful drivers of culture.
+They engage people and help instill a sense of shared purpose and experience.

+- How are birthdays and holidays celebrated?

+- Do employees generally eat lunch at the same time and in the same place?

+- Watch employee interactions: Observing how employees interact can help you tailor your interaction style to the company norm.

+- Are employee interactions more formal or informal in nature?

+- Are ideas solicited from employees in different roles?

+**Understand your impact**

+As a project manager, you become a change agent.
+Remember: a **change agent** is a person from inside an organization who helps the organization transform by focusing on improving organizational effectiveness and development.
+When you begin a new role, sit down with management to better understand what is expected of you and how you can make the most of the opportunity.

+**Sharpen your communication skills**

+Interpersonal communication skills are a major part of project management.
+How a company communicates is directly tied to its organizational culture.
+You will most likely have interactions with various departments and management levels while executing projects.
+To communicate effectively, you will need to understand how to navigate the different channels in your company.
+Ask questions about communication practices when you start a new role such as: Is it customary to sign emails from the team rather than from you individually?
+Should presentations include team members or be solely presented by the project manager?
+This can help you make sure you are adhering to expectations.

+Approaching projects differently from how similar projects were managed in the past may be met with some resistance.
+Although some projects may call for you to break the status quo, when you show an appreciation of your organization’s culture, you may help your team members accept any improvements you are implementing.

+**Key takeaway**

+Organizational culture is important because it has a direct impact on you as a project manager, and learning how to navigate organizational culture gives you a great advantage when you are executing projects.
+Being able to navigate departmental interactions, communicate effectively, and plan your project in line with the organization’s culture will help set you up for success in your project management career path.